 On January 25, 2018, the Company entered into amendments to two demand promissory notes, totaling \$600,000 with Mr. Erickson, the Company's Chief Executive Officer and/or entities in which Mr. Erickson has a beneficial interest.
-The amendments extend the due date from December 31, 2017 to March 31, 2018 and continue to provide for interest of 3% per annum and a third lien on company assets if not repaid by March 31, 2018 or converted into convertible debentures or equity on terms acceptable to the Holder.
 On March 16, 2018, the demand promissory notes and accrued interest were converted into convertible notes payable.
-See Note 10 for additional details.
+See Note 9 for additional details.

-12. EQUITY
+11. EQUITY